 In a first for a Scottish airport, we have confirmed that we will construct a solar farm on our airfield.

-The site will be approximately eleven-acres and construction is due to begin later this year before the site goes live in summer 2022.
+The site will be approximately eleven-acres and construction is due to begin later this year before the site goes live in 2023.

 The project, part-funded by the Scottish Government, will see the solar farm be constructed at the end our runway and it will generate around 27% of the airport's energy needs upon completion.